biati-digital/glightbox/README.md

             'width': 900,
         },
         {
-            'content': '<p>This will append some html inside the slide</p>' // read more in the Api section },
+            'content': '<p>This will append some html inside the slide</p>' // read more in the API section },
         {
             'content': document.getElementById('inline-example') // this will append a node inside the slide